 An article written by William Wileman with appended remarks by F. J. Kirby were first published in the November 1921 issue of the monthly magazine "The Christian's Pathway".
-F J Kirby had commenced this magazine in 1896 and was its Editor for more than thirty years and written some 30 years after the Added Articles583 were added to the existing 31 Articles.
-History has shown that such unresolved issues mention in these pages have cause a great deal of unrest among Particular Baptist.
+F J Kirby had commenced this magazine in 1896 and was its Editor for more than thirty years and written some 30 years after the Added Articles580 were added to the existing 31 Articles.